 On Buddha’s birthday, some Mahayana Buddhists wish each other happy birthday, because the Buddha’s birthday is everyone’s birthday.

-A Ming bronze of the Buddha Mahāvairocana which depicts his body as being composed of numerous other Buddhas
+A Ming bronze of the Buddha Mahāvairocana which depicts his body as being composed of numerous other Buddhas.
+Gary Todd.

 HISTORY: LUMBINI BUDDHAS BIRTHPLACE AS IN CHINESE TRAVEL ACCOUNTS